bytebone/how2host/vaultwarden/README.md

 2. Very basic knowledge of networking
 3. 5-15 $ a year for the domain name
 4. 5-10 $ a month for the server
+5. You will create multiple accounts, for buying your domain, renting your server, and securing your VPS with Cloudflare

 ## 1. Getting a Domain